TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-limits.md

 # Data Factory Limits

-Azure Data Factory is a multitenant service that has the following default limits in place to make sure customer subscriptions are protected from each other's workloads.
-To raise the limits up to the maximum for your subscription, you may contact support.
+Azure Data Factory (ADF) is a multitenant service.
+To ensure that customer subscriptions are protected from each other's workloads, ADF has several default limits in place, which are described in the following section.
+To raise the limits to the maximum for your subscription, contact support.
 In our experience, you can optimize your pipelines to stay below the limits.

 ## **Recommended Steps**

 - Review Azure Data Factory Limits at [Data Fcatory Limits](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/azure-data-factory-limits.md)
 - Some default limits can be increased per [Customer Request](https://azure.microsoft.com/blog/azure-limits-quotas-increase-requests/)
-- However, some limits, including bytes per object for pipeline objects, cannot be increased above the default.
+- Some limits, including bytes per object for pipeline objects, cannot be increased above the default
-- See the following documentation link for up-to-date information.
-- If you hit the bytes per object for pipeline objects limit, we recommend that  you split the pipeline into several smaller pipelines.
+- If you reach the bytes-per-object for pipeline objects limit, we recommend that you split the pipeline into several smaller pipelines.

 ## **Recommended Documents**